streamreasoning/RSP-QL/Semantics.md

 A single triple can be streamed using a singleton graph where the timestamp is captured on the graph and the data in the triple in the graph.

 There can be multiple timestamps associated with a graph g, e.g. a start time and an end time, or a generated time and a system processing time.
+The predicate `p` should be drawn from a community agreed vocabulary ([Issue 10](https://github.com/streamreasoning/RSP-QL/issues/10)).

 There can be multiple graphs with the same timestamp.

-TODO: Identify a vocabulary of terms for the predicate `p`.

 ### Stream
 A stream `S` consists of a sequence of timestamped graphs `(g,p,t)`.